-Some of the other question asked revolved around the other courses offered by CatComm and whether or not respondents would be interested in taking one or more of these courses and what location and format would be most convenient for the courses.
+Some of the other questions asked in the survey revolved around the other courses offered by CatComm and whether or not respondents would be interested in taking one or more of these courses, and what location and format would be most convenient for the courses.
 Below are the various graphs of that data.

-In this question, respondents were able to choose as many courses as interested them of the various courses that CatComm currently offers or is thinking of developing in the near future.
+Respondents were asked to choose as many courses as interested them, from the various courses that CatComm currently offers or is thinking of developing in the near future.
 Community Mobilization and Participatory Community Planning tied as the most requested classes.